 Searching for the Competitor

 Which is why Debra and I went searching for what was widely considered its chief competition, the aforementioned Cadillac.
 Frequent Pebble participant Jim Patterson had twice won Best of Show in the past seven years with his beautifully presented 1931 Delage and 1924 Isotta Fraschini, so he and his team definitely knew how to play the game.
-And you couldn’t help but gape when seeing his 1937 Cadillac V16-powered Series 90 Cabriolet with Hartmann coachwork.
+And you couldn’t help but gape when seeing his 1937 Cadillac V16-powered Series 90 Cabriolet with Hartmann coachwork (seen below).
 At 22 feet long with a Figoni & Falaschi-inspired design, this one-off was as flamboyant as flamboyant could be, and dwarfed most everything else in the Tour.